 The Genealogy Center of the Tulsa City-County Library System is one of the largest genealogy collections in Oklahoma.
 This collection focuses not only on Tulsa and Oklahoma but also contains sources covering many other areas.
 A large number of materials cover Arkansas, Missouri, Kentucky, Tennessee and Virginia.
 The collection consists of books, microfilm, microfiche, CD ROMs and maps.

 An abstract is a compilation of all instruments of record in the County Clerk's and Court Clerk's offices, which materially affect a specific tract of land - basically it's all the legal records about the tract of land.
-An abstract is one of the most rich sources of information about the history of a house.
+An abstract is a rich source of information about the history of a property.